 What is the atopic march?

 The atopic march describes the flow from one allergic disease to another.
+Often one allergic condition follows another, starting with atopic eczema.

-Often, the atopic march begins early in life with eczema.
-It then continues through childhood and into adulthood.
 The cluster of conditions that we see in the atopic march includes:

 - Atopic eczema